 - It directs the actions based on customer behaviors and preferences and defines specific goals.

-- It enables to identify new opportunities and create plans for the target audiences.
+- It enables the identification of new opportunities and creates plans for the target audiences.

 Applications of Data Science In Insurance